uiceds/cee-492-term-project-fall-2022-shans/manuscript.md

 Intuitively we can think that bad ties would have wide gauge, but for this specific region it is not the case.
 Comparing the median values we see that the values are not too far from each other.
 Another interesting finding is that the max value does not have big changes when changing the tie rating, indicating that any tie rating can have a gauge defect.

-<u> Relationship between Gauge Deviation and Wooden Tie Rating </u>
+### Relationship between Gauge Deviation and Wooden Tie Rating

 Now let’s look to the same criteria but for Wooden ties.
 Wooden ties have one more bin for classification, still following the same idea as 0 being Good and 3 being Bad.
 The following graph shows the distribution of gauge deviation by each wooden tie rating.